Penn State RB Barkley says he's entering draft

 Penn State running back Saquon Barkley has announced he will enter the 2018 NFL draft.

-Barkley's decision comes a day after he rushed for 137 yards and two scores in the No. 9 Nittany Lions' 35-28 win over No. 11 Washington on Saturday at the Playstation Fiesta Bowl, raising his season rushing totals to 1,271 yards and 18 touchdowns.
+Barkley's decision comes a day after he rushed for 137 yards and two touchdowns in the No. 9 Nittany Lions' 35-28 win over No. 11 Washington on Saturday at the PlayStation Fiesta Bowl, raising his season rushing totals to 1,271 yards and 18 touchdowns.

-Barkley, a junior, is rated No. 1 on Mel Kiper's Big Board and No. 2 by fellow ESPN analyst Todd McShay.
+Barkley, a junior, is rated No. 1 on Mel Kiper Jr.'s Big Board and No. 2 by fellow ESPN analyst Todd McShay.

 In a statement released by the school, Barkley said he hopes he "left a lasting impression" in Happy Valley, and he certainly did that.
 The versatile back ran for 3,843 career rushing yards, finishing just 90 yards shy of the program's all-time mark.